NotSujanSharma/NotSujanSharma/README.md

 - 👀 I’m interested in Programming, Web Development and Offensive Security.
 - 🌱 I’m currently enrolled in CPP at Seneca.
 - 💞️ I’m looking to collaborate on different new projects.
 - 📫 How to reach me?
-Just e-mail me at sujan@brokenai.ca.
+Just e-mail me at sujansharma2060@gmail.com.
 - 📎 I am associated with @the-broken-ai

 ## Stats